Allan Melvin, President

 Lauren Park is a first generation farmer who has been working in agriculture for a decade.
 She is a beekeeper, specializing in queen bee rearing, in the Gaspereau Valley.
 In addition to her farm, Forest Hill Apiary, Lauren manages the 2000 hive Cosman and Whidden Honey farm specializing in fruit pollination and honey production.

 Lauren is active in a cross section of agriculture organizations.
 Presently a member of the Nova Scotia Young Farmers Forum, Lauren is passionate about ensuring young farmers are educated and have a strong voice in the industry.
-Lauren is also past president of the Beekeepers Association of Nova Scotia and has been involved in key initiatives to ensure a sustainable beekeeping industry in the future.
+Lauren is also Past President of the Beekeepers Association of Nova Scotia and has been involved in key initiatives to ensure a sustainable beekeeping industry in the future.

 Peter Morine and his wife Margaret have been farming for nearly 43 years.
 Together they have a son, Andrew; two stepdaughters, Lisa and Sherry; nine grandchildren and three great grandchildren.
 Born and raised in Avonport, Peter grew up on a mixed farm and had a 35-year career with Michelin – with 27 years in various maintenance positions and the last 7 years spent in Human Resources.
 Currently, Peter and Margaret are farming beef, forage and forestry with their son Andrew.
-Peter has been active in the agriculture industry for many years, he was one of the founding members of Farm Safety Nova Scotia, has sat on numerous board with the NSFA and has been the President of the Lunenburg Queens Federation of Agriculture since 2003.
+Peter has been active in the agriculture industry for many years, he was one of the founding members of Farm Safety Nova Scotia, has sat on numerous committees with the NSFA and has been the President of the Lunenburg Queens Federation of Agriculture since 2003.